jbeers/jbeers.github.io/article/book-list.md

 * Any book could be read to earn $1 (up to my discretion)
 * I will also curate a list of 100 books that are on a different scale
+* The tiers have to be read in order but the books within a tier can be read in any order
+  * $1 books before $5 books, etc...
+  * the $10 books can be ready in any order
+* At the start of the reading list each kid will create a github site and publish an article per book

 My list of 100 books will work like so